 I offer a reduction on some daytime appointments

-£70.00 per hour for couples
+£80.00 per hour for couples

-I am an Integrative Counsellor, which means all of the theories (or ways of looking at life) have relevance to me and I will use all, or something from each of them.
+I am an integrative counsellor, which means all of the theories (or ways of looking at life) have relevance to me and I will use all, or something from each of them.

-THE PSYCHODYNAMIC APPROACH to therapy takes into account the influences of the past and how our internal conflicts, maybe from childhood, are adding to the anxiety in the present.
+The psychodynamic approach to therapy takes into account the influences of the past and how our internal conflicts, maybe from childhood, are adding to the anxiety in the present.
 We cannot change the past but we can undo the effects of the past in the present which may be having more of a damaging effect than we are aware of.

-SYSTEMS THEORY believes that we are all a system within ever increasing systems (couple, family, community etc) and the whole affects the parts.
+Systems theory believes that we are all a system within ever increasing systems (couple, family, community etc) and the whole affects the parts.

+Behavioural therapy aims to modify the behaviour rather than looking for underlying causes.
 Behaviour and responses are learned and therefore can be unlearned